jainam-panchal/jekyll/bookself.md

 - Do Epic Shit by Ankur Warikoo
 - The ONE Thing Book by Gary W. Keller and Jay Papasan
 - The Subtle Art of Not Giving a F*ck
-- The Compound Effect: Multiply Your Success One Simple Step at a Time